 In a just under 10 minutes we completed the scanning campaign and acquired the whole building with its interior environments.

-The technique was the same, we just needed to walk along the building’s perimeter walls.
 After that, we could download the scan results into the geoSLAM software comfortably from our office and view the detected point cloud and the route we followed during the survey.

 In just a matter of minutes and with very little effort we obtained a very detailed and complete point cloud.
 In addition, having surveyed both the interior and exterior of the building, we also obtained the walls thicknesses and all information needed to prepare project drawings and documents.
 This obviously means that further inspections aren’t necessary as we already have all the information that we need.